loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/vcluster-sleep-wakeup/README.md

 These two controls complement each other, but they are not interchangeable.

 `sleepmode.loft.sh/ignore-user-agents: argo*` is the vCluster-side protection.
-It prevents routine Argo-originated API traffic from waking the sleeping vCluster in the first place.
+It prevents routine Argo CD-originated API traffic from waking the sleeping vCluster in the first place.

-`argocd.argoproj.io/skip-reconcile: "true"` on the imported cluster Secret is the Argo-side pause switch.
+`argocd.argoproj.io/skip-reconcile: "true"` on the imported cluster Secret is the pause switch on the Argo CD side.
 It tells Argo CD to skip reconciliation for apps that target that cluster while the destination is sleeping or waking.

 That annotation is very relevant here, but it solves a different problem than